Archfx/rv32firmware/tutorial2/README.md

 Simulation
 --------

 Now let's see whether our firmware is working.
-For that we will simulate the processor with the firmware that we just compiled.
-Detailed description about compiling the code is available [here](https://archfx.github.io/posts/2023/02/firmware1/).
+For that, we will simulate the processor with the firmware that we just compiled.
+A detailed description of compiling the code is available [here](https://archfx.github.io/posts/2023/02/firmware1/).

 ```shell
 $ cd ../hw #Navigate to hw folder